White Dwarf Structure and Binary Inspiral Gravitational Waves from Quantum Hadrodynamics: Structure of white dwarfs and binary inspirals

 \subsection{Structure of white dwarf}

-After obtaining \(\mathcal{E}-P\) relation, the M-R relations can be calculated by solving the Tolman-Oppenheimer-Volkoff (TOV) equations~\cite{Tolman:1939jz,Oppenheimer:1939ne} and the TD of WDs can also be obtained following Ref.~\cite{Flanagan:2007ix}.
-It should be noted that in our present work, we will not concern about the effect of $\beta$-equilibrium~\cite{Salpeter:1961zz,Rotondo:2009cr,Rotondo:2011zz,Boshkayev:2012bq}.
-Our results are shown in Fig.~\ref{fig:WD-struc}, where it can be seen that our WD structures saturate the regular Chandrasekhar limit (free electron gas, a pivotal concept in astrophysics).
-A comparison of the pressure at different mass density obtained from our approach, Chandrasekhar limit, Salpeter approach, and the relativistic FMT from Ref.~\cite{Rotondo:2011zz} are shown in Table~\ref{tab:chlimit}.
-It can be seen that, in our approach, the structure of WDs is consistent with the Salpeter approach and the relativistic FMT framework, which slightly deviates from the Chandrasekhar limit.
-Our results align well within the region of the observational data, thereby validating the effectiveness of our theoretical framework in describing the properties of WDs.
+After obtaining \(\mathcal{E}-P\) relation, the M-R relations can be calculated by solving the Tolman-Oppenheimer-Volkoff (TOV) equations~\cite{Tolman:1939jz,Oppenheimer:1939ne} and the TD of WDs can also be obtained by solving the Love number equation following Ref.~\cite{Flanagan:2007ix, Postnikov:2010yn}.
+It should be noted that in our current work, we will not consider the effect of $\beta$-equilibrium~\cite{Salpeter:1961zz,Rotondo:2009cr,Rotondo:2011zz,Boshkayev:2012bq}.

+Our results are resented in Fig.~\ref{fig:WD-struc}, where it can be seen that our WD structures saturate the regular Chandrasekhar limit (free electron gas, a pivotal concept in astrophysics)~\cite{Chandrasekhar:1931ih}.
+A comparison of the pressure at different mass density obtained from our full calculation (\(P_{\rm RMF}\)) and free electron limit (\(P_{\rm RMF}^{\rm Ch}\)), Chandrasekhar limit ($P_{\rm Ch}$)~\cite{Chandrasekhar:1931ih}, Salpeter approach ($P_{\rm S}$)~\cite{Salpeter:1961zz}, and the relativistic FMT from Ref.~\cite{Rotondo:2011zz} (\(P_{\rm FMT}^{\rm rel}\)) is shown in Table~\ref{tab:chlimit}.
+It can be seen that, in our approach, the EOS of WDs deviates slightly more from the Chandrasekhar limit compared to the Salpeter approach and the relativistic FMT framework, both of which provide corrections to the WD structures at fine structure level.

 \begin{widetext}

 \end{widetext}